 Walking the pedestrian-only road, as the full moon rose, and soft jasmine-scented winds blew, we were glad to not be battling for ocean-side seating with yacht-goers in midsummer.

 And then there was Athens.
-Topping off the trip in the way only a big city can.
+Topping off our Greek honeymoon in the way only a big city can.
 We did all the things you are supposed to do, gazing at the Acropolis, walking through the neighborhoods, shopping for trinkets.

 The location of our hotel, Athens Golden Age Hotel, permitted a peek into the historic Mavili square section of the city that we probably wouldn’t have seen otherwise.